.

 Registration Fees

-The fee for the entire series of seven seminars for an unlimited number of your company's employees around a single connection, is $2,250.
+The fee for the comprehensive eleven-seminar series for an unlimited number of your company's employees around a single connection, is $2750 ($1295 for the 5-part core program series).
 The administration fee for the Mastery Certification exam for Workforce Management Series participants is $25 per exam, each.

 Payment in advance is required for attendance of the seminar series and exam administration.